-The R&S RTP has four channel inputs to connect the input signals, and an external trigger input to control the measurement by an external signal.
+The R&S RTO has two or four channel inputs to connect the input signals using active and passive probes.

 The input connectors are provided with a special Rohde & Schwarz active probe interface, and they are BNC compatible.
-Thus, the instrument can automatically detect active probes that have the Rohde & Schwarz probe interface.
+Thus, the instrument can automatically detect passive probes with standard BNC connector and active Rohde & Schwarz probes having the Rohde & Schwarz probe interface.